-How Awards Are Determined: After you have filed your FAFSA and submitted requested documents, you will be able to view your award information on MySierra.
-Your eligibility is determined using the federal needs analysis calculation known as congressional methodology.
+How Awards Are Determined: After you have filed your FAFSA and submitted requested documents, you will be able to view your award information on mySierra.
+Your eligibility is determined using the federal needs analysis calculation known as Congressional Methodology.

-Expected Family Contribution: You and your family may be expected to contribute toward your education from your own resources such as employment and assets.
-This amount is called your Expected Family Contribution (EFC).
+Student Aid Index: You and your family may be expected to contribute toward your education from your own resources such as employment and assets.
+This amount is called your Student Aid Index (SAI).

-Financial Need: This amount is determined by subtracting your EFC from your Budget.
+Financial Need: This amount is determined by subtracting your SAI from your Budget.
 We will offer financial aid awards to meet your financial need based on program requirements and available funds.
 We do not automatically award student loans.
 Students who want loans must complete a Loan Request form located online.

 Note: Students with unusual circumstances that may affect eligibility for financial aid, such as changes in income or employment, or unusual medical expenses, should contact the Financial Aid Office.

 Financial Aid: All financial aid is refunded through the business office.
-Your funds will first reduce any debt you owe Sierra College and then a grade.
-This is federal regulations. refund will be produced either by direct deposit or a BankMobile Vibe account.
+Your funds will first reduce any debt you owe Sierra College and then a refund will be produced either by direct deposit or a BankMobile Vibe account.
 All refund information is mailed to the mailing address on file with Admission and Records.
+It is important to always have a current address in BankMobile and with the school.

 All financial aid funds will be disbursed to individual student accounts about one week following the add/drop period.
 Students who add courses after the add/drop period will not be eligible for any additional federal aid.
-As students become eligible for aid, Sierra College will process weekly.
-The business office will transmit the forms, and deadlines or visit our website.
-Students wanting loans refunds to Bank Mobile by Friday of each week.
+As students become eligible for aid, Sierra College will process weekly or biweekly based on the date.
+The business office will transmit the refunds to BankMobile by Friday of each week.

-Cal Grant B and C: Funds are disbursed once each semester after Sierra College receives funds from the California Student Aid Commission, and when California has an approved budget.
-Usually, funds are not available until after the semester has started.

-Federal Work-Study (FWS): FWS eligibility is determined from your completed FAFSA.
+Cal Grant B and C: Funds are disbursed once each semester after Sierra College receives funds from the California Student Aid Commission and when California has an approved budget Federal Work-Study (FWS): FWS eligibility is determined from your completed FAFSA.
 If you wish to be considered for a FWS position, please come to the Financial Aid Office.
 Funds are usually exhausted by the first day of Fall.
 FWS checks are mailed or direct deposited twice a month.